neo-ngd/NEO-Tutorial/en/3-transaction/transactions.md

 The version attribute allows updates to the transaction structure with backwards compatibility.
 Currently version `0` and `1` are supported for `InvocationTransaction` and version `0` is the only supported version for any other transaction type.

 ### Attributes
-Depending on the transaction type it is possible to add attributes.
+Depending on the transaction type, it is possible to add attributes.
 For each attribute a usage type has to be specified, together with the external data and the size of the external data.

 | Field    | Type  | Description                           |
 |----------|-------|---------------------------------------|